 Box Elder South Peaks - (10,626 feet)

 The Box Elder South Peaks refer to Peak 10,626 and Peak 10,057.
 They are visited much less than Box Elder Peak which is higher in elevation.
 One peak is located due south of Box Elder Peak and the other is farther southeast.
 They are usually approached from Box Elder Trail 044.
 This is a nice scenic trail that goes up to a saddle between the two peaks.
 The trail is sometimes steep but in good condition.
 Then some off-trail hiking can get you to the summits.
-You can also climb all three peaks together as a fun loop hike from Granite Flat trailhead.
+You can also climb all three peaks together as a fun loop.

 Dharma Peak - (9,237 feet)

 This is also known as Willow Canyon Peak.
 It can be seen above American Fork Canyon.
 One route to the top is from Willow Canyon.
 Another route goes up Wadsworth Canyon and then ascends a couloir on the north face.
 A more challenging route is Ascetic's Ridge.
 It ascends the ridge between Willow Canyon and Preston Canyon.
 There is considerable scrambling up higher if you follow the ridge directly.
 You may want to bring a light rack or be comfortable at climbing 5th class rock.
 Preston Canyon West is another route option.
 Devil's Eye is an arch located on the south ridge.